xJonathanLEI/substrate-contracts-workshop/0/running-a-substrate-node.md

 To point the UI to your local node, you need to adjust the **Settings**.
 Just select 'Local Node (127.0.0.1:9944)' from the endpoint dropdown:

 ```
-Settings > remote node/endpoint to connect to > Local Node (Own, 127.0.0.1:9944)
+Click on the chain name > Development node/endpoint to connect to > Local Node (127.0.0.1:9944) > Switch 🗘
 ```

 ![An image of the settings in Polkadot-JS Apps UI](./assets/polkadot-js-settings.png)